Ylvauk/Django-Spotify/README.md

 ### 2. Create some fake database data

 To replicate what we would get back from our database we will be creating a class that is an artist.
-This class will recieve a name, image, and Bio.
+This class will recieve a name, image, and bio.

 In main_app/views.py: